I still don’t know whether as Zhuāng Zhōu I was dreaming I was a butterfly, or whether as a butterfly I was dreaming I was Zhuāng Zhōu.

 Sleep Debt Snatches: Stealing sleep space time (or taking a nap) 小睡

 Catching extra dreams in-between daily life, the napper 小睡 domesticates the hard working environment and rebels against it.
 But sadly, the napper is all too often just lacking a good night’s sleep.
 It isn’t heroic, even though I’d like to believe otherwise.
 Dreams do help us process emotions by encoding and constructing memories of experiences and living in 24 hour cities risks inducing insomnia失眠 and as studies have shown, a lack of REM ‘deep sleep’ can increase alzheimers 老年痴呆症 in later life.
-I wonder whether our hyper-metamorphosing-contemorary-society is already showing this as our sense of time becomes more fractured and memories of place is lost to rapid development.
+I wonder whether our hyper-metamorphosing-contemorary-society is already showing this on a physical level, as our sense of time becomes more fractured and memories of place is lost to rapid development.
+I am typically a late sleeper, somewhere between 12.30am and 3am is my usual point of departure.
+There is definitely an unfair stigma attached to late-nighters and this I think is due to traditional labor patterns which follow the 9-5 rule.
+But I rarely if ever take a nap, even after my typical 6 hours of kip.
+My most productive times sit between 4pm and 2am, but I don’t have an official justifiable role to claim sleeping this late and the career paths that suit this are not exactly desirable.

 Sleep Work: Sleeping Efficiently 有效率的